 2 weeks to Halloween and dusk already comes too early.
 Boo!
-We needed a little something to light up the nights, and these black cat luminaries are just what the witch doctor ordered.
+We needed a little something to light up the nights, and these DIY black cat luminaries are just what the mad doctor ordered.
 Press play on the video below for a preview of their purrrr-fect warm Halloween glow…

-And here’s another Halloween twist: a bit of Halloween sorcery is at play for this DIY because I turned the template from our witch’s boots mixed media project into an absolutely divine feline!
+And here’s another Halloween twist: a bit of October sorcery is at play for this DIY because I turned the template from our witch’s boots mixed media project into an absolutely divine feline!
 Fire up our Halloween playlist on Spotify and craft up your own cool cats to make a set of festive Halloween lanterns all your own.

 Looking for more ways to light up your Halloween with simple supplies?
 Turn our DIY treat pails into monster lanterns for trick-or-treating.
 Or visit our cardboard box jack-o-lantern shape sorter tutorial – just add a tea light for adorable DIY kids’ Halloween decor!

 To make your own black cat luminary you’ll need:

 Note: We prefer to shop locally or use what we have at home, but this list contains either our own printable products, or Woodpeckers Crafts, Etsy, Blick Art Materials, and/or Amazon affiliate links for reference.
 As Amazon Associates, we make a small commission on qualifying purchases.*

 - A gift bag or paper lunch bag

 - Tissue paper